JOYUJEONG/Coursera_Deep_Learning/Improving Deep Neural Networks/Practical aspects of deep learning.md

 Have the same number of examples

-3. If your Neural Network model seems to have high bias, what of the following would be promising things to try?
+3.If your Neural Network model seems to have high bias, what of the following would be promising things to try?
 (Check all that apply.)

 Make the Neural Network deeper